 House sitting is one of the fastest growing travel trends, and it isn’t hard to see why: getting free accommodation (and sometimes really nice accommodation) in return for looking after someone else’s pets is definitely a good deal.

 It’s a good deal for the owners too.
 Their pets don’t have to go to kennels, which not only saves them money but is also very comforting, and it means there’s somebody looking after the house as well.

-Ignoring the money saving aspect for a second, house sitting can also be a lot of fun.
-It’s not only fun looking after other people’s pets when you travel, but it’s also nice to meet the homeowners as well and people often develop lasting friendships from housesitting.
+Ignoring the money saving aspect for a second, being a house sitter can also be a lot of fun.
+It’s not only fun looking after other people’s pets when you travel, but it’s also nice to meet the homeowners as well and people sometimes develop lasting friendships through house sitting.

-But, the big question is: which house sitting website should you use?
+So, the big question is: where do you find these house sitting jobs and which house sitting website is the best?
 There are lots of different house sitting sites out there, and (hopefully) this article will make it easy to pick the one that’s just right for you.

 How much does a membership cost?

 House sitting website membership costs vary from as little as $20 a year to around $120 per year.

 $120 or even $50 might sell like a lot, but it’s not that much if you consider how much travel accommodation normally costs.
 It’s hard to find a hotel room for less than $120 for just one night in places like London, New York, and Sydney.